Safiul-Azam/wooden-tools-manufacturer-client/README.md

 # This is a Wooden Tools Manufacturer Website

+This is a manufacturer website with tailwind css.
+Live site [wooden tools live site](https://wooden-tools-manufacturer.web.app/).
-This is a manufacturer website with tailwind css [wooden tools](https://wooden-tools-manufacturer.web.app/).
+This is a manufacturer website with tailwind css. git code [wooden tools code link](https://github.com/programming-hero-web-course1/manufacturer-website-client-side-Safiul-Azam).

 ## features and functionality